 In order to polish up my web tech skills, I recently completed GeekPack’s WordPress Rockstar Program.
-GeekPack is also a community of WordPress Developers helping each other to excel in serving our clients.
-I am also active in their business coaching group as well.
-Further, I am also enrolled in the Virtual Excellence Academy’s program for Virtual Assistant skills.
+GeekPack is also a community of WordPress Developers helping each other to excel at serving our clients.
+I am also active in their business coaching group.
+Further, I am enrolled in the Virtual Excellence Academy’s program for Virtual Assistant skills.

 My first computer experience was on an Apple IIe that my dad brought home from work.
 It had some rudimentary games and other programs, but a buddy and I were starting to program with BASIC.
 I used a Classic Mac for a few years while I was at Michigan State University.